Introduction to green infrastructure and grey infrastructure

 Return on investment

-Costs of infrastructure, either green or grey, include installation and capital costs, annual operation and maintenance (O&M) costs, opportunity costs, and transaction costs [10].
-Further, all types of infrastructure are associated with social costs and benefits, although these are universally hard to measure.
+Costs of infrastructure, either green or grey, include installation and capital costs, annual operation and maintenance (O&M) costs, opportunity costs, and transaction costs .
+Furthermore, all types of infrastructure are associated with social costs and benefits, although these are universally hard to measure.

-Traditionally, grey infrastructure costs also depend on the model of delivery, for instance:
+Traditionally, grey infrastructure costs also depend on the model of delivery.
+For instance:

 - Public-Private Partnership (P3)

-In this model a government service or private venture is funded and operated through a partnership of government and one or more private companies. - BOOT (build-own-operate-transfer)
+In this model, a government service or private venture is funded and operated through a partnership of government and one or more private companies. - BOOT (build-own-operate-transfer)

-In this long term financing option a private entity (who owns the works) receives concession to finance, design, construct, and operate a facility. - DBOM (design-build-operate-maintain)
+In this long-term financing option, a private entity (who owns the works) receives concession to finance, design, construct, and operate a facility. - DBOM (design-build-operate-maintain)

 This combines the requirements of the project (i.e. design, construction, operation, and maintenance) into one single contract, with funding from the public sector.